 For more guidance on sales conversations, make sure to check out our blueprints from Winning by Design.

-Of course you’re trying to close deals.
-But the best salespeople also solve problems.
-By teaching prospects how to establish a plan of attack to address their challenges, you’ll become not only a teacher—but also a business savior.
+Of course you’re trying to close deals, but the best salespeople also solve problems.
+By teaching prospects how to establish a plan of attack to address their challenges, you’ll become not only a teacher—but a business savior, too.
 Presenting solutions will build further trust in your relationship and drive a sense of loyalty when it comes time to sign on the dotted line.

 As you explain your solution and demonstrate ROI, consider using current vs. future state diagrams to show how the prospect's processes or systems would be improved with your product or service.

 What to avoid: Don’t show your full cards.
 Weigh the advice and guidance you give against the insights you still need to gain from your customer.

 Consider this: Maybe you’ve had productive conversations with your lead.
 But at some point, your prospect revealed that their budget is non-existent.
 Or, you discover that their company is preparing for a strategic shift that will render your product or service obsolete.
 In short, you realize the lead is not qualified.

 Yes, the goal of the consultative sales process is about relationship-building.
 But it’s also about selling.
 Once you determine a lead is unqualified, move on.

 What to avoid: Don’t keep trying to sell deals just because you’ve already made a hefty time investment.
 Perhaps the trust you’ve built will help close a deal if and when they become a qualified prospect down the road.